Fish Habitat Permits

 Apply for Fish Habitat Permits

 ADF&G Habitat Biologists are available to help you with the application process.
-Please contact the Division of Habitat office closest to your project for assistance.
+Please contact the Habitat Section office closest to your project for assistance.
 Best practices for avoiding impacts to fish and fish habitat for common activities can be found in the links on the left side of this page.

-To apply for a Fish Habitat Permit, download and complete the permit application on this page, and return the completed application to the Division of Habitat office closest to your project in person, by postal mail, or by email.
+To apply for a Fish Habitat Permit, download and complete the permit application on this page, and return the completed application to the Habitat Section office closest to your project in person, by postal mail, or by email.
 Be sure to provide a detailed description of your proposed activity or project and attach any supporting information such as maps or diagrams.

 Please be advised that certain activities may also require additional authorizations from other state, federal, or local agencies, including: